Component-Oriented-PHP/tutorials/basic/10-markdown.md

 So, in order to get a unified array like `['title'=>'About Us', 'description'=>'Learn more about this site', 'content'=>'<p>This is an about us written in markdown.</p>']`, I created an empty array called `$data` and used a foreach loop to add each front matter key-value pair to it, then added the parsed HTML content under the 'content' key.

-## Solving the Issues
+### Solving the Issues

-Can you find the issues with our MarkdownParser service class?
+Can you find the issues with our LeagueMarkdownParser service class?
 No?
 Give yourself a slap and think again.

 Found them (yes, 'them', not 'it')?
 Good.
 I believe in you.

 There are two crucial issues:

 1. We are storing configurations in the class itself, which is not a good idea as we have discussed in the last lesson only.
 2. What if we ever wanted to replace `league/commonmark` with another markdown parser?
-We would have to change the code in the MarkdownParser service class.
+We would have to change the code in the LeagueMarkdownParser service class.

 So, how do we solve these issues?
 Think again my boy, I keep telling you to think and come up with solutions on your own.
 Passively reading it won't do any good.